 Podcasts offer a great way for us to get insights, knowledge, and tips from other drummers.
-There’s something for everyone, including interviews from famous drummers, to learning tips and techniques.
+There’s something for everyone, including interviews with famous drummers, to learning tips and techniques.

-If you’re looking at exploring this new frontier of drums and music, we have created a list of some of the best drumming related podcasts out there.
+If you’re looking at exploring this new frontier of drums and music, I have created a list of some of the best drumming-related podcasts out there.

 1. The 180 Drums Podcast

 Produced by online drum education company 180drums.com and led by Jake Nicole, this podcast ran from 2015-2018.
 It features dozens of drummer interviews in which the podcast hosts and guests explore unique and inventive topics.